How to Celebrate St. David’s Day in Wales?

 Every year, St David's Day parades are held throughout Wales.
 The most famous one takes place in Cardiff with numerous dragon shows, concerts and theatre groups.

-On this occasion, all Welsh people dress in the colours of the country, red, white and green, and wear its national emblems, the daffodil and the leek.
-The children who participate wear traditional welsh clothing and perform traditional dances.
+On this occasion, all Welsh people dress in the colours of the country, red, white and green, and wear the national emblem of Wales, the daffodil and the leek.
+The children who participate wear traditional Welsh dresses and costumes and perform traditional dances.

 It is also an opportunity for flag enthusiasts to wave the black and yellow cross banners of St David, the red dragons on a white and green background of Wales and the red and gold lions of the Welsh princes.